qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 Perl can also be directed, via library calls or the perlcc command-line script (itself written in Perl), to translate source code to either bytecode or machine code.
 In the former case, the output is an “executable” ﬁle beginning with #! /usr/bin/perl (see the Sidebar 14.4 for a discussion of the #! convention).
 If invoked from the shell, this ﬁle will feed itself back into Perl 5, which will notice that the rest of the ﬁle contains bytecode instead of source, and will perform a quick reconstruction of the syntax tree, ready for interpretation.
 If directed to produce machine code, perlcc generates a C program, which it then runs through the C compiler.
 The C program builds an appropriate syntax tree and passes it directly to the Perl interpreter, bypassing both the compiler and the byte-code-to-syntax-tree reconstruction.
 Both the bytecode and machine code back ends are considered experimental; they do not work for all programs.
 Perl 6, still under development as of 2015, is intended to be JIT compiled.
 Its virtual machine, called Parrot, is unusual in providing a large register set, rather than a stack, for expression evaluation.
 Like Perl itself—but unlike the JVM and CLR—Parrot allows variables to be treated as different types in different contexts.
 Work is underway to target other scripting languages to Parrot, with the eventual goal or providing interoperability similar to that of the .NET languages. ■

-## 3CHECK YOUR UNDERSTANDING

-#### 11. What is a just-in-time (JIT) compiler?
-What are its potential advantages over

-interpretation or conventional compilation?
+3**CHECK YOUR UNDERSTANDING** 11.
+What is a* just-in-time* (JIT) compiler?
+What are its potential advantages over interpretation or conventional compilation?
 12. Why might one prefer bytecode over source code as the input to a JIT com- piler?

-#### 13. What distinguishes dynamic compilation from just-in-time compilation?
+* What distinguishes* dynamic compilation* from just-in-time compilation?

-#### 14. What is a hot path?
+  14. What is a* hot path*?
 Why is it signiﬁcant?

-#### 15. Underwhat circumstances can a JIT compiler expand virtual methods in-line?
+  15. Underwhat circumstances can a JIT compiler expand virtual methods in-line?

-#### 16. What is deoptimization?
+* What is* deoptimization*?
 When and why is it needed?

-#### 17. Explain the distinction between the function and expression tree representa-

-tions of a lambda expression in C#.
+  17. Explain the distinction between the function and expression tree representa- tions of a lambda expression in C#.
   18. Summarize the relationship between compilation and interpretation in Perl.

-### 16.2.2** Binary Translation**
+16.2.2** Binary Translation**

 Just-in-time and dynamic compilers assume the availability of source code or of bytecode that retains all of the semantic information of the source.
 There are times, however, when it can be useful to recompile object code.
 This process is known as* binary translation*.
 It allows already-compiled programs to be run on a machine with a different instruction set architecture.
 Some readers may recall